BeBOP-OBON/0_protocol_collection_template/README.md

 - [In-silico analysis](https://github.com/BeBOP-OBON/0_protocol_collection_template/blob/main/protocol_template_insilico_analysis.md)

 All protocol templates follow a similar structure: General metadata on top, followed by sections on background, personnel required, and equipment required.
 Next, you will find a section on the Standard Operating Procedure (SOP), which should be used to report on the exact steps taken as part of executing a protocol.
 In the template for insilico analysis, in place of the SOP, there is a Guide to the archived methodology and a section on Archive content.
 The templates conclude with References and Appendices.

+Note, that the protocol-level metadata is to be reported as part of the protocol in the section [TO_BE_ADDED] following the Minimum Information about an Omic Protocol (MIOP).
+For more information and guidance on MIOP, please consult the [MIOP repository](https://github.com/BeBOP-OBON/miop) in this organisation.

 **To use the templates, and apply them to your own protocols, please fork this repository.**